manassesss/bioinformatic/README.md

 ## :test_tube: Third Activity (in progress)

 In this activity, we had to develop a Smith-Waterman algorithm.
 It performs sequence alignment.
 It determines similar regions between two sequences of nucleic acid sequences or protein sequences.

+## :dna: Final Activity

+In the final activity, we had to rebuild a structure from the Kmers provided.

+You can find the code [here](https://github.com/manassesss/bioinformatic/tree/main/Final-Activity)